Marguerite-Philippe du Cambout

 Marguerite-Philippe du Cambout (1624 – 9 December 1674) was a French noblewoman.

 Life

-Marguerite du Cambout was born in 1624.

-Her parents were Charles du Cambout, Marquis of Coislin (c.
+Marguerite du Cambout was born in 1624.Her parents were Charles du Cambout, Marquis of Coislin (c.
 1577–1648) and Philippe de Beurges, dame de Seury.
 Her father was Marquis of Coislin, Pontchâteau and la Roche-Bernard, governor of the town and fortresses of Brest and lieutenant general of lower Brittany.

 He was from the old nobility of Brittany.

-Her mother was Philippe de Beurges, dame de Seuri et de la Moguelaye.

-She was the niece of Cardinal Richelieu.
+Through her father she was the grand-niece of Cardinal Richelieu.

 In 1634 she was married to Antoine de l'Age (1605–35), Duke of Aiguilon, also called Duke of Pui-Laurent.